 Ak Saray (White Palace) and the Monument to Timur

 In 1375 Jehangir, Timur's elder son, died at the age of 22.
 His father commissioned a mausoleum for him; in 1394 Omar Sheikh, another son of Timur died and was buried next to his brother.
 Timur decided to build a chapel for himself next to that of his sons.
 He eventually decided to be buried in Gour Emir, the mausoleum he built in Samarkand for his preferred grandson.

 Sheikh Chamseddin Koulyal Mausoleum and the tomb in its interior

 Sheikh Chamseddin Koulyal was a spiritual advisor to Timur's father.
-Timur built a small mausoleum for him in 1373-74.
-In 1437-38 his grandson Ouloug Beg built an identical mausoleum next to it and a portal which linked the two buildings.
+Timur built a small mausoleum for him in 1373-1374.
+In 1437-1438 his grandson Ouloug Beg built an identical mausoleum next to it and a portal which linked the two buildings.

 Kok Goumbaz Mosque and detail of its decoration (modern)